From crusty sourdoughs to sweet treats and tasty pies, Agenda visited Melbourne’s top five bakeries.

 You can find Phillip Chaing’s brioches at David Jones Food Hall.
 While an expert in the art of baking the sweetened French bread, Phillip also makes a variety of tangy sourdoughs.
 Let yourself be tempted by the chocolate sourdough with cherries and hazelnuts.

 To say that Frank Rieck masters European breads is an understatement.
-Try out the Bavarian pretzels, Vienna loves, onion rolls or 100% ryes with caraway, sunflower or sesame seeds.
+Try out the Bavarian pretzels, Vienna loves, onion rolls or 100 per cent ryes with caraway, sunflower or sesame seeds.